Classes of Tantra in Tibetan Buddhism: Tantras

 In Sarma, they are sometimes further classified into "Father Tantras" (Wyl. pha rgyud), "Mother Tantras" (ma rgyud) and "Non-Dual Tantras" (gnyis med kyi rgyud).

 The mahāyoga-tantras of Pala Empire India became known in Tibet as 'Father Tantras' (pha rgyud).
 According to the Gelug view, following Tsongkhapa's reasoning, Father Tantras emphasize the creation of a Buddha form through the cultivation of an illusory body, on the basis of practices with the energy system of the subtle body.
 Earlier Sakya masters and Kagyu scholars had viewed Father Tantras as emphasising the practice of blissful awareness.
 Father Tantras have also been seen as emphasizing the use of anger (pratigha) as the path of practice, focusing on the emptiness aspect of Buddha nature.

 The yoginī-tantras which became known in Tibet as 'Mother Tantras' (ma rgyud) emphasize the development of enlightened awareness (the "mind" of the illusory body) through the cultivation of the fundamental pure mind of all beings, known as 'brilliance' (prabhāsvara) (frequently translated, following the Tibetan, as 'clear light').
 They are considered to emphasize the utilization of desire (tṛṣṇā) as the path of practice, focusing on the brilliant (prabhāsvara) aspect of Buddha nature.
 Among the Mother Tantras, the most prominent is the Cakrasaṃvara.
-The practice of Vajrayogini evolved out of the Cakrasaṃvara and is now a de facto practice in its own right.
+The practice of Vajrayogini evolved out of the Cakrasaṃvara practice and is now a de facto practice in its own right (Vajrayogini being the consort of Cakrasamvara).
 Other Mother Tantras are Hevajra Tantra and Caṇḍamahāroṣaṇa.

 Non-dual tantras utilize both anger and desire as an antidote to delusion (avidyā), focusing on both the physical and mental, void and brilliant, aspects of enlightened mind.
 The example typically advanced for this category is the Kālacakra Tantra.
 The Sakya tradition also considers Hevajra to be a non-dual tantra but other traditions classify it as a yoginī-tantra.
+The practice of Yamantaka is also directed towards this aim.

 Nyingma classification

 The Nyingma school meanwhile, has six main tantra categories, which make up the last six of the main Nyingma "nine yana" schema.
 According to Jean-Luc Achard, "in the Nyingma tradition, there are several ways of classifying the teachings of the Buddha into nine, ten, and sometimes twelve Vehicles.
 Most of these classifications have not survived in practical usage, except for that into nine.
 In this case, the ninth is considered to be the Vehicle of Dzogchen."

-The first three categories are essentially the same as the Sarma classification (Kriyā, Caryā or Ubhaya and Yoga) and are called "Outer Tantras".
+The first three categories are essentially the same as the Sarma classification (Kriyā, Caryā or Ubhaya, and Yoga) and are called "Outer Tantras".

 The last three are the "Inner Tantras": Mahāyoga, Anuyoga and Atiyoga.